ruggeri/tech-notes/ai/neural-nets.md

 * He starts to discuss "Newton's Method" which formalizes this property.
     * It involves some algebra to do what I was already doing.
+* The problem is this involves inversion of the Hessian.
+He notes that if you have a million weights, the Hessian has a trillion elements, which is too hard to invert.
+* He also mentions that as you have more weights, that's more and more mixed partials, and so the assumption that the partial along an axis is independent of changes to other axes is more and more wrong.
+* The Hessian-Free method he mentions approximates the curvature matrix, then minimizes with conjugate gradient.
+* He discusses conjugate gradient method a little.
+    * You move in a direction, all the way to a minimum.
+    * Next, you can calculate a vector along which the partial with your previous direction is zero.
+    * So now you can move along *that* direction.
+    * With two-dimensions you are at a global minimum.
+You'd have to do a bit more for more dimensions, but the number of steps is linear in the number of dimensions.
+    * Basically the idea is: each step isn't orthogonal to the previous steps, but it is independent of the previous dimensions.
+* Here's the trick with CG
+    * To do all the steps, you are effectively calculating the inverse of the Hessian.
+    * But what we're going to do is many fewer than `N` steps, which will typically give a very good approximation of the minimum.
+* So here is the full HF method:
+    * Approximate the Hessian.
+    * Do conjugate gradient descent.
+    * Repeat.